 Any U.S. federal tax advice contained in this communication (including any attachments) is not intended or written to be used, and cannot be used, by the recipient for the purpose of avoiding penalties under the Internal Revenue Code or applicable state or local tax law provisions.

 Pinnacle Plan Design is a third-party administrator (TPA) for employer-sponsored qualified retirement plans.
 We specialize in retirement plan design, administration and actuarial consulting.
-Pinnacle has a local presence in Tucson and Phoenix, Arizona (AZ), Houston, Texas (TX), Denver, Colorado (CO), and San Francisco, California (CA), and we proudly serve clients nationwide.
+Pinnacle has a local presence in Tucson and Phoenix, Arizona (AZ), Houston, Texas (TX), and Denver, Colorado (CO), and we proudly serve clients nationwide.